-Luristan bronze comes from the province of Lorestan, a region situated in the area of modern South-Western Iran.
+Luristan bronze comes from the province of Lorestan, a region situated in the Zagros Mountains.
 In ancient times a number of nomadic populations, such as the Medes, the Kassites and eventually the Persians, settled in the area.
 Due to the nomadic nature of the tribes, none of the Luristan bronzes were of great size, since it was required for them to be light and portable.
 Their artwork mainly comprises ornaments, vessels and weapons.
-Most of Luristan weapons have been recovered in funerary contexts, suggesting that such weapons would have been used not only in everyday life but also with ceremonial purposes.
+Most of Luristan bronze items have been recovered in funerary contexts, suggesting that such weapons would have been used not only in everyday life but also with ceremonial purposes.

 To discover more about the Luristan Empire, please visit our relevant blog post: The Luristan Empire: Beauty of Bronze.